 Every tooth has at least one root canal, some may have 3 or more.
 Nerves enter at the tip of a tooth’s root and run through the center of the tooth in a small, thin root chamber.
 The tiny pathways meet up in the pulp chamber, which contains nerves, blood vessels and connective tissue.

-The term “root canal” is commonly used to describe “root canal therapy” which is the actual procedure that is performed to eliminate infection in the pulp chamber and root canals.
+The term “root canal” is basically “root canal therapy”, which is the actual procedure that an oral surgeon performs to eliminate infection in the pulp chamber and root canals.

 Signs & Symptoms